-A mismatch in colors between Lightroom and Photoshop is usually due to either a corrupted or incompatible monitor profile or incorrect color space settings.
+Sometimes you open a photo in Photoshop from Lightroom and the colors are different – often dull.
+So, why do your photos look different in Photoshop?
+A mismatch in colors is usually due to one of two reasons.
+Either it’s a corrupted or incompatible monitor profile or often it’s incorrect color space settings.
 For example, a ProPhoto RGB photo mistakenly rendered as sRGB will display as desaturated and flat.

 ProPhoto RGB photo correctly displayed as ProPhoto RGB: